 Phone calls and questions can make it worse

 Distinguishing right from left also never occurs in isolation.
 Hospitals and other health settings are busy and complex places to work in.
 Doctors are often subject to distractions while working; receiving telephone calls, cardiac monitors bleeping, taking questions from colleagues, patients and their relatives—the clinical environment can be very challenging.
-Even the background noise was enough to throw some medical students off.

 In research we published in Medical Education, we explored the impact of such interruptions on medical students’ ability to correctly discriminate right from left.
 While objectively measuring 234 medical students’ ability to distinguish right from left, we subjected them to the typical ambient noise of a ward environment and interrupted them with clinical questions.